cb-geo/mpm-doc/user/validation/explicit/column-collapse.md

 ## Hydrostatic Analytical Solution

 Given the material points cannot move horizontally, the hydrostatic column collapse problem should yield hydrostatic condition.
-We expect no deviatoric stress component in hydrostatic condition and thus Bingham fluid model will give the same pressure for all normal stress directions ($\sigma_xx, \sigma_yy, \sigma_zz$).
+We expect no deviatoric stress component in hydrostatic condition and thus Bingham fluid model will give the same pressure for all normal stress directions ($\sigma_{xx}, \sigma_{yy}, \sigma_{zz}$).

 ![column collapse](columncollapse.png)